sciZer0/7/v/README.md

 * **highly-efficient**.

 The protocol is represented through describing a **revolutionary blockchain** being built based on the given protocol — specifically, through describing the Unicorn (**U**) blockchain.

+Last but not Least

+The moat of a successful business project will only be that it should be **extremely-hard** for competitors to **improve** the conditions the project provides to customers/users.

 <br>